Materials-Data-Science-and-Informatics/awesome-fair/README.md

 [DONA Suggested Reading](https://www.dona.net/suggested-reading-documents) The history of the Digital Object Architecture (DOA) back into the 80s

+[DataPLANT ARC Tool Talk](NFDI ToolTalk: DataPLANT - Tools and Services to structure the Data Jungle (8 September 2021) NFDI4plants interpretation of the FDO based on GitHub repository and RO Crate

 ### FAIR assessment

 [F-uji](https://www.f-uji.net/) An (online) tool which can provide a FAIR score for a given PID based on a metric created by FAIRsFAIR